Monthly number of adults receiving services provided by adult services

 Data collection or calculation

-The Social Services Capacity and Demand data is an aggregate level data collection submitted electronically by local authorities monthly to Welsh Government, covering a calendar months’ worth of data.
+The Social Services Capacity and Planning data is an aggregate level data collection submitted electronically by local authorities monthly to Welsh Government, covering a calendar months’ worth of data.

 Detailed guidance can be found on the Welsh Government website.
 While local authorities have been provided with guidance to support the collection, due to the local variation in delivery, the data may not be fully comparable between local authorities.